Business groups slam Biden executive order that cracks down on anti-competitive practices

 The Biden administration says a small number of companies are controlling key industries, including Big Tech and banking, leaving consumers with fewer choices and having to pay higher prices.

-Biden is scheduled to sign an executive order at 1:30 p.m.
-ET that will promote competition, lower prices, increase wages and spur economic growth, according to a fact sheet.
+Biden signed an executive order in the early afternoon aimed to "promote competition, lower prices, increase wages and spur economic growth," according to a fact sheet.

 BIDEN TARGETS BIG TECH IN SWEEPING NEW EXECUTIVE ORDER CRACKING DOWN ON ANTI-COMPETITIVE PRACTICES